Kindling Collector: Wood-chopping tool project

 The project began with a comprehensive discussion on the design requirements and the direction to take.
 We decided it needed to be robust, deflect axe blows where possible, have a purposeful but attractive style, and be cost effective both to tool up and produce.

 The next step was to define the scope of the project in a detailed 3-page document that spelled out the form, function, cost and compliance requirements.
 The scope document made a good starting point but constantly evolved throughout the project.

-The above images show the sketch concepts, the CAD 3D drawing, the 3D printed prototypes of individual parts, the complete product and the 2D CAD drawing.
+The above images show the sketch and concept CAD, the CAD 3D drawing, the 3D printed prototypes of individual parts, the complete product and the 2D CAD drawing.

 When making the complete product prototype (shown above), we used our workshop skills to machine the many 3D printed and handmade parts needed.
-Except the wheels, all the 3D printed or handmade parts were manufactured in our studio workshop.
-We used plastic, metal, plywood, and other materials to create a looks-like prototype, including some works-like features.
+All the 3D printed or handmade parts were manufactured in our studio workshop.
+We used plastic, metal, and other materials to create a looks-like prototype, including some works-like features.